i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 we can have ACKs in-band.
 No separate clove is required.

 An explicit ACK is simply an existing session message with no I2NP block.
 However, in most cases, an explict ACK can be avoided, as there is reverse traffic.
-Implementations should set a short timer (a few hundred ms) before sending an explicit ACK.
+It may be desirable for implementations to wait a short time (perhaps a hundred ms) before sending an explicit ACK, to give the streaming or application layer time to respond.

 Implementations will also need to defer any ACK sending until after the I2NP block is processed, as the Garlic Message may contain a Database Store Message